Car Accident Lawyer Iowa

-These days, we are seeing more and more individuals being injured as the result of others distracted driving.
+These days, we are seeing more and more individuals being injured as a result of others’ distracted driving.
 Be it negligent drivers who are talking on the phone or texting – the “inTEXTicated” driver – these people are on our roads.
 One tragedy of these types of accidents is that they are usually completely avoidable.
-The car accident attorney Des Moines IA trusts has handled many of these “distracted driver” cases.
-Often, the at-fault drivers contend that they weren’t using their phones but, through the use of a subpoena, we are frequently able to obtain their phone records and prove that they were indeed using their device.
+Our Des Moines car accident attorney has handled many of these “distracted driver” cases.
+Often, the at-fault drivers contend that they weren’t using their phones but, through the use of a subpoena, we are frequently able to obtain their phone records and prove that they were indeed using their devices.
 Evidence like that frequently results in a just outcome for our clients.

 Other types of crashes that are all too common involve intersection accidents with one person turning and the other driving straight through the intersection.
 Many times, intersection crashes result in a classic t-bone accident which can be extremely serious.